Kuanhao-Chao/splam/docs/source/index.rst

 User support
 ============
 Please go through the :ref:`documentation <table-of-contents>` below first.
+You can find common questions and answers in the :ref:`FAQ <Q&A>` section.
 If you have questions about using the package, a bug report, or a feature request, please use the GitHub issue tracker here:

 https://github.com/Kuanhao-Chao/splam/issues